The Ultimate Teapots Guide: From Material Selection to Proper Care

 1. What teapot material is best for daily use?

-Ceramic and glass teapots are ideal for everyday use.
-Ceramic retains heat well, while glass lets you watch the tea leaves brew.
-Stainless steel is durable, and cast iron keeps tea warm longer.
+Ceramic and glass teapots are excellent for everyday use.
+Ceramic retains heat well, while glass lets you enjoy watching the tea brew.
+Stainless steel is sturdy, and cast iron keeps tea warm longer.

 2. What are the benefits of a teapot with an infuser?

-A teapot with an infuser separates tea leaves from the liquid, making brewing easier and cleanup faster.
-It’s particularly convenient for loose-leaf teas and ensures a clear, flavorful cup.
+A teapot with an infuser makes brewing loose-leaf tea easier and cleanup faster.
+It ensures a clear, flavorful cup every time.

 3. How do I clean glass and ceramic teapots?

-Rinse with warm water after each use.
+Rinse with warm water after use.
 Avoid harsh detergents, which can affect taste.
-For stubborn stains, a mild baking soda solution works effectively.
+For stubborn stains, a mild baking soda solution works well.

 4. What makes Yixing teapots different from other clay teapots?

-Yixing clay teapots absorb tea flavors over time, enhancing taste with repeated use.
-They are ideal for oolong, black, and pu-erh teas and are highly valued by collectors.
+Yixing clay teapots absorb tea flavors over time, enriching taste with repeated use.
+They are ideal for oolong, black, and pu-erh teas, and prized by collectors.

 5. Can I heat all types of teapots on a stovetop?